kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome.md

   - Class A: 3:30-5:00 pm GMT.
   - Class B: 5:30-7:00pm GMT.

-Office hours will be held three times per week.
-These are optional chances to get additional support from the instructor.
+Office hours will be held 5-7pm on Thursdays.
+This is optional chances to get additional support from the instructor.
-  - Monday 4-5 pm GMT
-  - Wednesday 6-7 pm GMT
-  - Thursday 6-7 pm GMT

 <aside>